Djnirds1984/SULITPISO-V2/INSTALLATION.md

 We will use the popular Apache web server to host the admin panel and run the PHP backend.

-1.  **Install Apache and PHP:**
+1.  **Install Apache, PHP, and Git:**
-    Run this command to install Apache, PHP, and the module that allows Apache to process PHP files.
+    Run this command to install Apache, PHP, the module that allows Apache to process PHP files, and Git for version control.
     ```bash
-    sudo apt install apache2 php libapache2-mod-php -y
+    sudo apt install apache2 php libapache2-mod-php git -y
     ```

 2.  **Verify the Installation:**